floydhub/floyd-docs/docs/guides/notifications.md

 You can setup Slack notifications to receive alerts on your jobs.
 You will receive a notification when:

 * Job completes successfully
-* Idel Jupyter job is shutdown automatically
+* Idle Jupyter job is shutdown automatically
-* Job fails due to error in code
+* Job is manually shutdown
-* Job fails due to timeout or insufficient powerup credits
+* Job failed, i.e. error in code, timeout, or insufficient powerup credits
-* User manually cancels the job

 Steps to create an incoming webhook in your Slack: